What to see in Ragusa and Modica: 1 easy day trip

 FOLLOWING THE RIVERA

-You’ll see plenty of signs selling chocolate when walking around the streets, but the best quality is at Antica Dolceria Bonajuato.
-The chocolate has a grainy texture to it, and a robust taste, so may not be to everyone’s palate.
+You’ll see plenty of shops selling it when walking around town, but the best quality is at Antica Dolceria Bonajuto.
+The chocolate has a grainy texture to it, and a robust taste, and may not be to everyone’s palate.

-Day trip Ragusa, Modica — Duomo di San Pietro
+5. Visit Duomo di San Pietro

 Its striking baroque edifice and stone sculptures stop you in your tracks, demanding your full attention.
-With a whopping 250 steps to reach the top, be sure to have your Rocky ‘dancing on the spot’ moment when you get there!
+With 250 steps to reach the top, be sure to have your ‘Rocky’ moment when you get there.

 FOLLOWING THE RIVERA